Graylog is an open source log management software that can be used to easily collect, index, and analyze remote system logs centrally .

 – Start the MongoDB service and enable it to start on boot with the following command:

-[[email protected] ~]# sudo chkconfig --add mongod [[email protected] ~]# sudo systemctl daemon-reload [[email protected] ~]# sudo systemctl enable mongod.service [[email protected] ~]# sudo systemctl start mongod.service
+[root@server ~]# sudo chkconfig --add mongod [root@server ~]# sudo systemctl daemon-reload [root@server ~]# sudo systemctl enable mongod.service [root@server ~]# sudo systemctl start mongod.service

 2./ Install and Configure Elasticsearch